 Journaling is among the best mind-cleansing activities thanks to its liberating effect.
 By transferring your fears, hopes, and projections from your mind into a journal, you free up space in your head.

-This will instill tranquility and quell your worries for the time being.
-Tangent to this, journaling is essential on any personal development quest and also a great tool to empty your mind.
+The act will instill tranquility and quell your worries for the time being.
+Tangent to this, journaling is essential on any personal development quest and a great tool to empty your mind.

 I usually incorporate a short stint of journaling into my night routine.
-This enables me to stow away my thoughts for the night – guaranteeing unbroken sleep.
+The habit enables me to stow away my thoughts for the night — guaranteeing unbroken sleep.

 6. Listen to soothing music